refinedev/refine/documentation/docs/migration-guide/auth-provider.md

 ### `getPermissions`

--   `getPermissions` method now requires promises to be resolved in all cases, with a return type of `PermissionResponse`
+The `getPermissions` method now requires promises to be resolved in all cases, with a return type of `PermissionResponse`

 ```diff
 const authProvider = {